BRATTLEBORO -- An emergency at Vermont Yankee nuclear power plant in Vernon isn't the only radiological emergency state agencies are preparing for.

 Bill Irwin, the Chief of Radiological Health for the Vermont Department of Health, said every year the New England states get together to discuss radiological issues.

-"This year we decided to schedule two exercises
+"This year we decided to schedule two exercises and devote training workshops to radiological emergency preparedness," said Irwin.

 During tabletop exercises, participants will be presented with a multi-county, multi-casualty scenario, he said, followed by a set of training workshops.